 Short Stories

-Here you will find a collection of short stories from a variety of Russian writers adapted for an English-speaking learner following the popular Ilya Frank's method.
+Here you will find a collection of short stories by a variety of Russian writers, adapted for English-speaking learners.

 Крот и яйцо